The program’s Equity, Diversity and Inclusion Action Plan

 The question does not ask whether the respondent has ever qualified for a disability benefit under the Canada Pension Plan or other program.
 It also does not take into consideration whether a respondent has received accommodations.

-Note: This question will be used by the program to monitor representation within the program, to monitor the institutions' progress toward their equity targets for persons with disabilities and to monitor for potential bias in the program’s peer review process.
+Note: This question will be used to monitor representation within the program and to monitor the institutions' progress toward their equity targets for persons with disabilities and to monitor for potential bias in the program’s peer review process.

 Language—Can you clarify what is being asked?